Baguio Travel Guide: Here’s everything you need to know from travel tips, where to stay, what to do and food to eat, we’ve got you covered!

 Located in Benguet, Baguio has quite a few interesting neighbors.
 Here’s a list of awesome places to check out.

 - Itogon – Mt Ulap, and Mt Ugo

 - Atok – Northern Blossom, Mt Timbak, and the Sakura Park (Haight’s Place)

 - Tuba – Bencab Museum, Valleypoint Campsite, and Aran Cave

 - La Trinidad – Strawberry Farm, Mt Yangbew/Jumbo, Mt Costa, and Mt Kalugong

 Related Article: Weekend Getaways Near Baguio Under 500 Pesos

-Do you love coffee?
+Love coffee?
 Benguet has some of the country’s best coffee and Baguio has a lot of cafes.
 Just try not to go to Starbucks anymore.
-Try Cafe Yagam.
+Better yet, go try the coffee in Cafe Yagam.

 ENJOY THE COOL WEATHER